Ohalo-Ltd/ohalo-playbooks/README.md

 Welcome to the **ohalo-playbooks** repository!
 This repo contains a collection of Ansible playbooks used to automate common workflows and integrations at Ohalo.

-## Projects
+## Playbooks

-This repository currently includes the following projects:
+This repository currently includes the following playbooks:

 - **[`rag-app`](./rag-app/)**
   Full-stack Retrieval Augmented Generation demo that helps teams surface institutional knowledge in seconds, pairing a FastAPI + Postgres backend with a Next.js frontend for rapid iteration.
 Check the [README](./rag-app/README.md) in the folder for environment setup and developer workflow details.